VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<ins>Spear of the Fury</ins>:**
 *Ser Zephirin* will cast it from outside the arena. *Haufrechant* will move in to intercept the attack.
-While he's alive, the group will recieve raid-wide unaspected damage</span>.
+While he's alive, the group will receive raid-wide unaspected damage</span>.

 ___